27th Annual Convention Header

 Convention registration entitles you to attend all convention panels, plenaries, and special sessions.
 The cost to attend the awards banquet, however, is $50.
 That’s a separate fee this year.

-All prices are listed in U.S. dollars.
+All prices are in U.S. dollars.
 Sustaining and Institutional members don’t have to pay for the convention separately, but they still must register for it.

 Register by clicking the button below: